keboola/developers-docs/extend/component/implementation/python.md

 logging.info("Info message")
 ```

-## Logging
-In Python components, the output is buffered, but the buffering may be [switched off](https://stackoverflow.com/questions/107705/disable-output-buffering).
-The easiest solution is to run your script with the `-u` option: you would use `CMD python -u ./main.py` in your `Dockerfile`.
+If you use STDOUT logging note that in Python components, the output is buffered.
+The buffering may
+be [switched off](https://stackoverflow.com/questions/107705/disable-output-buffering).
+The easiest solution is to run your script
+with the `-u` option: you would use `CMD python -u ./main.py` in your `Dockerfile`.
-See a [dedicated article](/extend/common-interface/logging/#examples) if you want to
-implement a GELF logger.
-If you decide to use the KBC Python package, the GELF logger is setup automatically when enabled in Developer portal.

 ## Error Handling
 The following [piece of code](https://github.com/keboola/component-generator/blob/master/templates/python-tests/src/main.py) is a good entry point: